digitalguy99/pwsh-syntax-highlighting/README.md

  ## Limitations

-- Command validation will only after pressing the spacebar
+- Command validation will only be executed after pressing the spacebar
 - Second line commands will not be validated
 - Only works with Windows and doesn't work on macOS/Linux
 - Doesn't fully support all oh-my-posh themes